Particle size analysis: Particle size analysis based on light scattering

 Commercial LD PSAs have gained popularity due to their broad dynamic range, rapid measurement, high reproducibility and the capability to perform online measurements.
 However, these devices are generally large in size (~700 × 300 × 450 mm), heavy (~30 kg) and expensive (in the 50–200 K€ range).
 On the one hand, the large size of common devices is due to the large distance needed between the sample and the detectors to provide the desired angular resolution.
 Furthermore, their high price is mainly due to the use of expensive laser sources and a large number of detectors, i.e., one sensor for each scattering angle to be monitored.
 Some commercial devices contain up to twenty sensors.
 This complexity of commercial LD PSAs, together with the fact that they often require maintenance and highly trained personnel, make them impractical in the majority of online industrial applications, which require the installation of probes in processing environments, often at multiple locations.
-An alternative method for PSD is cuvette-based SPR technique, that simultaneously measures the particle size ranging 10 nm-10 µm and concentration in a standard spectrophotometer.
+An alternative method for PSD is cuvette-based SPR technique, that simultaneously measures the particle size ranging 10 nm-10 μm and concentration in a standard spectrophotometer.
 The optical filter inserted in the cuvette consists of nano-photonic crystals with very high angular resolution, which enables the analysis of PSD by automatically quantifying Mie scattering and Rayleigh scattering.

 The application of LD PSAs is also normally restricted to dilute suspensions.
 This is because the optical models used to estimate the particle size distribution (PSD) are based on a single scattering approximation.
 In practice, most industrial processes require measuring concentrated suspensions, where multiple scattering becomes a prominent effect.
 Multiple scattering in dense media leads to an underestimation of the particle size since the light scattered by the particles encounters diffraction points multiple times before reaching the detector, which in turn increases the apparent scattering angle.
 To overcome this issue, LD PSAs require appropriate sampling and dilution systems, which increase capital investments and operational costs.
 Another approach is to apply multiple scattering correction models together with the optical models to compute the PSD.
 A large number of algorithms for multiple scattering correction can be found in the literature.
 However, these algorithms typically require implementing a complex correction, which increases the computation time and is often not suitable for online measurements.
 An alternative approach to compute the PSD without the use of optical models and complex correction factors is to apply machine learning (ML) techniques.

+Microfluidic diffusional sizing

+Microfluidic diffusional sizing (MDS) is a method of particle size analysis dependent on the diffusion of particles within a laminar flow.
+The method has found applications in proteomics and related fields where nano-sized particles may vary in size depending on their environment.